SneakyPrompt: Jailbreaking Text-to-image Generative Models

-In this section, we first give an overview of \sys and then propose different variants of search methodologies, including three heuristic searches as a baseline \sysb and a reinforcement learning search as an advanced approach \sysr.
+In this section, we give an overview of \sys and then propose different variants of search methods, including three heuristic searches as a baseline \sysb and a reinforcement learning based search as an advanced approach \sysr.